ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 ### Is there any backup outside SecNumCloud?

-There is no difference between SNC and non SNC regarding the backup.
+There is no difference between SNC and non-SNC regarding the backup.

 <a name="pricingnsxton411version"></a>